Miebakagh, a trained historian and computer geek, is interested in alternative medicine. A health enthusiast, fond of food and nutrition.

 But unlike other herbs and spices, black pepper will help the absorption of drugs into the stomach walls.
 But not much than1/4 of a teaspoon should be taken in your salad greens.
 And if you can't stand the vim, lessen it.

-Spice was an important ingredient in traditional medicine.
+The spice was an important ingredient in traditional medicine.
 Though laboratory studies have proved its benefits in rats and test-tube studies.

 Sweet Basil Chicken